top of page

 DANCING WITH GHOSTS

 There are other very good karate dojo in Edmonton.
 What makes the Seibukan Dojo different?
-Among other things, its instructors go to Okinawa to train regularly—in 2020, its two most senior black belts traveled there for the fifth time since 2014.
+Among other things, its instructors go to Okinawa to train regularly—this year, its two senior black belts traveled there for the sixth time since 2014, and will be returning in October.

 Any serious practice of traditional karate-dō cannot be separated from engagement with the culture that created and sustains it, and in Okinawa, karate is much more than a sport or recreation.
 It is deeply entwined with the ethos of the island and its people.
 We feel an obligation to keep returning to Okinawa to learn its spirit from the Okinawans who live it.